 - Hotel Vatnsholt (don’t let the name fool you – this is a farm stay)

 If you’re looking for a cozy Iceland stay, then cottages might be just the thing for you.
-Some can be found in Iceland resort-type of settings where you’ll find a grouping of cottages, whilst others are lone ranger accommodation types in more remote regions of the island.
+Some can look quite similar to what you'd expect from a more luxurious resort in Iceland.
+You’ll find a grouping of cottages with several facilities, whilst others are lone ranger accommodation types in more remote regions of the island.

 Amenities and facilities can range from fairly primitive (almost glamping levels) to extremely luxurious.
 So, don’t just assume that it’s generally one of the cheaper accommodation options in Iceland.
 These stays are way more autonomous than the guesthouses and the farm stays, with most cottages being self-catering.